Jordan Ayew: 2016–17 season

-On 31 January 2017, Jordan Ayew joined Swansea City until the end of the 2019–20 season in exchange for Welsh International defender Neil Taylor, plus a fee from Swansea that can rise to £5 million if undisclosed future conditions are met.
+On 31 January 2017, Jordan Ayew joined Premier League Swansea City until the end of the 2019–20 season in exchange for Welsh International defender Neil Taylor, plus add-on fees from Swansea rising to £5 million if undisclosed future conditions were met.
 Jordan's elder brother was a Swansea City player during the 2015–16 season and later joined him in the winter transfer window of 2018.
 On 12 February 2017, he made his debut in a 2–0 victory over Leicester City after coming on in the 72nd minute for Fernando Llorente.
 In the final match of the season, Ayew scored his debut goal for Swansea by scoring the first goal, an equaliser which led to a their 2–1 comeback victory over West Bromwich Albion.
 He played a key role in helping them survive the league and avoid relegation by playing 14 matches, starting nine of those, scoring a goal and assisting three goals.